 The transect crosses a range of ecosystems from sub-polar to tropical and from euphotic shelf seas and upwelling systems to oligotrophic mid-ocean gyres.

-The cruises have contributed to over 300 refereed publications and 75 PhD theses.
+The cruises have contributed to over 300 refereed publications and over 100 PhD theses.
 AMT also provides training for the next generation of scientists.

 Life on board a research ship

 The video below gives an insight in to what life is like on board the new RRS Discovery during a research cruise.